 You use wall plates every time you flip a light switch or plug something in, but you probably rarely think about them.
 Did you know that new wall plates will help make your home or commercial space healthier and safer?
 Older wall plates eventually crack, corrode, and collect dust, filling your space with electrical hazards.
-Nowadays wall plates function as more than just wire covers.
-A worksite with a lot of harsh chemicals and high humidity calls for a very different type of wall plate then, let’s say, the dining room of an older home.
+Nowadays, wall plates function as more than just wire covers.
+A worksite with a lot of harsh chemicals and high humidity calls for a very different type of wall plate than, let’s say, the dining room of an older home.

 Why change your wall plates now?
 Here are some signs you should make the switch:

 Have you seen what happens when you use dryer lint to make a campfire?
 Now imagine that happening to the wires behind your electrical switches.
 As it burns easily, dust poses a danger to your wires, increasing the risk of a house fire.
 If your cover plates allow dust to get inside, you need to replace them.
 Causes include the wall plate cracking due to age or the wrong size wall plate was installed.

 Ever gone to a newly built hotel or office building and noticed all the fancy types of outlets?
 Would you like that in your own home?
 New outlet options these days include USB outlets, phone jacks, fiber, multi-port connectors, and dimmer controls.
 If you upgrade your outlets, you certainly need new wall plates that accommodate the shape of the new outlets.

 If these apply, you need to rewire or replace your outlet.
 Causes of burned outlets and warm plates include a worn-out outlet and/or an outlet that cannot handle the amount of power you plug into it.